edgracehub/Privacy/PrivacyPolicy.md

 # Privacy Policy

-I hereby state, to the best of my knowledge and belief, that I have not programmed this app to collect any personally identifiable information.
-All data (saved data or in-game settings) created by the the user is stored locally in your device only, and can be simply erased by clearing the app's data or uninstalling it.
-No analytics software is present in the app either.
-No personal information is being read nor received by any means through this app.
+I hereby state, to the best of my knowledge and belief, that I have not programmed this app to collect any personally identifiable information besides the player's game date, which is stored in the Unity Cloud Service as a text file.
+All data (saved data or in-game settings) created by the the user is stored locally in your device with the possibility to be updated to the Unity Cloud Service for multi-devide purposes, and the local data can be simply erased by clearing the app's data or uninstalling it.
+No personal information is being read nor received by any means through this app other than the creation date of the account, its last login to the Unity Cloud Service or the account used to link to the Unity Player Accounts server.

-The only data this app retrieves is the local date and time when the game was saved (it saves automatically every 10 seconds), which is used later to calculate the in-game benefits you get after spending a long time without playing (this is an idle game and you get more rewards the longer you don't play).
+The only data this app retrieves is:
+1. The local date and time when the game was saved (it saves automatically every few seconds, on quit and when put in the background), which is used later to calculate the in-game benefits you get after spending a long time without playing (this is an idle game and you get more rewards the longer you don't play).
+2. The API from http//worldtimeapi.org (http://worldtimeapi.org/api/ip) used to calculate offline rewards and check if the player had its Internet connection enabled or disabled, which determines if they can receive offline gains or not to prevent time cheating.
+3. The player's data stored in the Unity Cloud Service as a part of the Cloud Saving system.

 If you find any security vulnerability that has been inadvertently caused by me, or have any question regarding how the app protectes your privacy, please send me an email or post a discussion on GitHub, and I will surely try to fix it/help you.